Steel Legs for 28 Inch Desks

 salvaged wood table legs

 This table requires for all sides to come together and hate in one place, so this will have a straight edge, live edge, and a little bit of epoxy.
-He mentioned that he thought this was a very underrated wood, and the species that I'm using here is elm.
+At first Cam thought this was a very underrated wood, and the species being used here is elm.

-This isn’t just ordinary elm, this is elm that has a good bit of burl to it and the burl is where you get the most amazing grain the most amazing color it’s just kind of a pain to clean up whereas these normal live edge sections are really easy to clean up with something like this porter cable restore nut the burl sections are where you have to get really creative with all your dental tools and dull chisel and try to dig it out while still maintaining the natural shape.
+This isn’t just ordinary elm; it has a good bit of burl, which is where you get the most amazing grain and color.
+While normal live edge sections are easy to clean up with something like a porter cable restorer, burl sections require more creativity.
+You need to use dental tools and a dull chisel to carefully dig out the burl while maintaining the natural shape.

 salvaged industrial table legs